giancarvalho/challenge-backend/README.md

-POST /addresses - needs an object with the following properties:
+POST /addresses - needs an object with addresses:

 ```
 {